markjprice/cs12dotnet8/docs/errata/improvements.md

 # Page 248 - Storing multiple values using an enum type

 In the **Good Practice** box, I will list the integer types that an `enum` is allowed to inherit from: `Byte`, `SByte`, `Int16`, `Int32`, `Int64`, `UInt16`, `UInt32`, `UInt64`.
 The new integer types `Int128` and `UInt128` are not supported.

+# Page 358 - Using extension methods to reuse functionality

+In the next edition, I will add a new section explaining method chaining aka fluent style using extension methods.

 # Page 369 - Understanding .NET components